About the Department

 Course work begins with a core sequence designed to introduce students to close reading, literary theory and criticism, and the historical foundations of literature in English.
 This introduction is followed by lecture and seminar courses that expose students to the important periods and works of British, American, and Anglophone world literature, and to research methods in literary study.

-All ENAM seniors complete the major with an independent writing and research project, conducted over one or two semesters.
-Students considering graduate work in literature should write a two-semester critical thesis during their senior year.
+All ENAM seniors complete the major with an independent writing and research project, conducted over one semester.
+Students considering graduate work in literature should write a critical thesis during their senior year.

 Photograph: A. Harlan